What Causes Weak Voices? Common Reasons Your Voice Sounds Weak

 The Most Insane Teaching Instructions I’ve Ever Heard

 Many of my clients have been through numerous coaches/teachers before they end up coming to me.
-This means I often get at least a little insight into the kinds insane teaching instructions that other voice coaches, singing teachers, speech therapists, etc have asked my clients to do.
+This means I often get at least a little insight into the kinds insane teaching instructions that other vocal coaches, singing teachers, speech therapists, etc have asked my clients to do.

 Recently, someone reminded me they’d had sessions with another coach.
 The face of disgust they pulled when they recalled those sessions made me ask them what they’d just remembered.
 When they told me, I honestly couldn’t believe what they’d been told to do.